-All of Wall Street, and major parts of Main Street, are once again looking to the Federal Reserve to solve the problem of sinking financials, rising unemployment, falling output, and shrinking investment.
+All of Wall Street—and major parts of Main Street—are once again looking to the Federal Reserve to solve the problem of sinking financials, rising unemployment, falling output, and shrinking investment.
 An economic crisis is either on the way or already here, and this could turn into a financial crisis.
 The temptation to fire up the printing press will be irresistible.

 It would be a tragic error.
 It was precisely the printing press that got us here to begin with.
-The Fed stepped up with buying power when Congress created countless trillions in new debt in 2020 and following, supposedly to fix a virus.
+The Fed stepped up with buying power when Congress created countless trillions of dollars in new debt in 2020 and following, supposedly to fix a virus.

 Politicians love to spend.
 But it is the Fed that makes it all possible.
 The central bank stands ready as the buyer of last resort, and that last resort could even be a major financial crisis.
 The reason Treasury debt is the most marketable in the world is that everyone knows it is too big to fail.
 But that promise has proven to be extremely expensive.

-Another devastating consequence has been to fund industrial expansion in foreign countries.
+Another devastating consequence has been funding industrial expansion in foreign countries.
 They hold U.S. dollar assets as collateral for their own credit expansions, which directly target manufacturing sectors in the United States vulnerable to being outcompeted.
 In a real free market, such practices would result in higher prices in the exporting country and lower prices in the importing country, and a reversal would ensue to keep national accounts settled.

 At some point, the entire elite class of government, media, tech, academia, and big business needs to stop looking to the Fed to solve all its problems.
 But looking at this from the point of view of the Fed, we know what the central bank says in private.
 If you want to stop depending on us, you need to start living within your means.

 And that is precisely right.
 That is why there is no avoiding this fundamental truth.
 The budget needs to be cut.
 It needs to be cut dramatically.
 It needs to be cut now.
 The deficit needs to end.
-The increase in the debt needs to end and the balance needs to be paid off over time.
+The increase in the debt needs to end, and the balance needs to be paid off over time.
 The effort must be major.
 It must be sustained.
 It must face down the screams and howls of the press, the dependents, and everyone else.
 There needs to be a serious commitment.

 Sadly, no one is talking this way.
 No one.
 That makes this point no less true, however.